A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Discrete gradient methods

-We may compare the discrete gradient method to explicit gradient descent, \(x^{k+1} = x^k - \tau_k \nabla V(x^k)\).
+We may compare the discrete gradient method to explicit gradient descent, \(x^{k+1} = x^k - \tau_k \nabla V(x^{k})\).
 Unlike discrete gradient methods, gradient descent only decreases the objective function value for sufficiently small time steps \(\tau_k\).
 To ensure decrease and convergence for this scheme, the time steps must be restricted based on estimates of the smoothness of the gradient of \(V\), which might be unavailable, or lead to prohibitively small time steps.
+Conversely, implicit gradient descent, or the proximal point method~\citep{cha16}, is unconditionally stable with respect to the time step, but does not necessarily exhibit structure preservation~\citep{gri17}.

-We mention that one may also consider other numerical integration methods, such as implicit Runge-Kutta methods, where energy dissipation is ensured under mild time step restrictions \citep{hai13}, and explicit stabilised methods for solving strongly convex problems \citep{eft18}.
+One may also consider other numerical integration methods, such as implicit Runge-Kutta methods, where energy dissipation is ensured under mild time step restrictions~\citep{hai13}, and explicit stabilised methods for solving strongly convex problems~\citep{eft21}.